ddeutils/dagtool/README.md

-# FastDag
+# Fast DAG Factory

-A **Friendly Airflow DAG Generator** for Data Engineer with YAML Template.
+A **Fast & Friendly Airflow DAG Factory** for Data Engineer with YAML Template.

 > [!WARNING]
 > This project will reference the DAG generate code from the [Astronomer: DAG-Factory](https://github.com/astronomer/dag-factory).
 > But I replace some logic that fit with ETL propose for Data Engineer.

 > [!NOTE]
-> Disclaimer: This project will override all necessary parameters that should
+> **Disclaimer**: This project will override all necessary parameters that should
 > pass to Airflow object with Data Engineer context.
 So, if you want to use this
 > project concept, you can enhance it with your idea.